Jagger Brulato

 Built cross-platform mobile software in C# and Xamarin for large-client operational applications, while also contributing platform-specific code on both Android and iOS.

-- Wrote platform-specific code in Java for Android and Objective-C for iOS alongside the shared mobile application layer.
+- Wrote Java Android and Objective-C iOS code alongside the shared application layer, including REST API integration, SQLite/local storage, testing, debugging, and app-store deployment work.

-- Worked on applications for inventory management, live driver tracking, and bus scheduling, so the software was tied directly to real operational use cases.
+- Worked on applications for inventory management, live GPS driver tracking, logistics, fleet management, and bus scheduling, so the software was tied directly to real operational use cases.

 JaggerScript

-This is one of the clearest examples of how I like to work: own the language, the runtime, and the interface around it.
+This is one of the clearest examples of how I like to work: own the grammar, compiler normalization, heap-backed runtime, Monaco diagnostics, syntax highlighting, examples, and playground interface around it.

 Genetic Algorithms in TypeScript

-An interactive simulation where a genetic algorithm learns the launch velocity needed to hit a target under changing physics.
+An interactive simulation where a genetic algorithm learns the launch velocity needed to hit a target under changing gravity, wind, mutation, and population settings.

-Change gravity and wind, rerun the population, and watch the algorithm adapt in real time.
+Change the environment, drag the target, rerun the population, and watch the algorithm adapt in real time through best-path traces, ghost trajectories, hit-rate metrics, and generation-by-generation feedback.

 TSXLight Renderer